New Battlefield Arrives in 2021 for Xbox Series X|S, PS5, and PC

 Good to see no PS4 or Xbox One version.
 Time to move on

-The new systems just have the numbers available to support the kind of sales this good should have, PS4 and xbone needed.
+The new systems just dont have the numbers available to support the kind of sales this game should have, PS4 and xbone needed.

 I think it sucks a bit.
 They should absolutely develop the game primarily for the new consoles and shouldn't hold back on their vision to support old hardware.
 But if a port to last gen is possible without compromising that experience - why not?
 Last I checked BF4 still has players on X360.
 It's a 30fps with tearing, 24 player experience.
 If it's possible, port it.
 Just don't say "it runs surprisingly well", and sell it at a discount.